andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-c/7-2-6/Medical Condition/readme.md

     * Year diagnosticated.
 * The team will need to create a new type in the backend representing the **Medical Condition Entry** and add a list of these to the **Medical Record** type.

+## 4. Design

+The team decided that:
+* After creation, the new entry will be registered and visible in the frontend.